peterhinch/micropython-lcd160cr-gui/README.md

  * `lp_callback=None` Callback to be used if button is to respond to a long press.
  * `lp_args=[]` A list/tuple of arguments for above callback.

+Method:
+ * `greyed_out` Optional boolean argument `val` default `None`.
+If `None` returns the current 'greyed out' status of the control.
+Otherwise enables or disables it - there is no visible effect.

 ###### [Jump to Contents](./README.md#contents)